jenweber/empress-blog-jenweber/page/jen-weber.md

 As a member of the [Ember Core Team](https://emberjs.com/team), she works on code, docs, and contributor engagement for the [Ember.js](https://emberjs.com) front end framework.

-Jen works at [ActBlue Technical Services](https://secure.actblue.com), where she helps build fundraising tools used by progressive nonprofits and Democratic political candidates.
+Jen works at [ActBlue Technical Services](https://secure.actblue.com), where she helps build fundraising tools used by thousands of progressive nonprofits and Democratic political candidates, with a focus on small dollar donors.
 She is a fan of open source and making tech a more welcoming, inclusive industry.

 Pronouns: she/her or they/them